Professional Development Scholarship Emphasizing History, Number Theory, and Discrete Mathematics

 Final Report Requirements

-❏ Submit a two-page double spaced report outlining the insights and knowledge gained through the course work experiences(s).
+❏ Submit a two or three-page double spaced report outlining the insights and knowledge gained through the course work experiences(s).

 ❏ Provide a collection of the history of mathematics activities that were created based on the experience gained from the credited coursework.